50 Shades of Grey…

 When my husband and I bought our first flat together in 2012, grey was very much at the forefront of our decorative minds, and F&B tester pots were a luxury for our new home-owner budget.
 Grey walls with white trim and black accents were and still are a staple in design and whether you’re a fan of grey, or not, it’ll likely be hanging around for a while (until Ikea has a ‘chuck out your grey, black and white’ campaign).

 Which brings me to that famous campaign of the early 200'0’s, that is forever etched in my mind and ears… google ‘chuck out your chintz advert’ and enjoy having the theme tune in your head for the next few days.
-Ikea carpet bombed Europen TV with it’s campaign against the old and in favour of the new; of block colours — mostly black, white and grey.
+Ikea’s catchy, skandy marketing was rolled out across Europe with its campaign against the old, in favour of black white and grey monochrome (with some primary colours thrown in).
 And we flocked to queue outside stores to buy flat-pack, white grey and black heaven.
+And Ikea’s take over has continued.
+But cut to 2020’s and we’re seeing chintz back on the market…with every shade nature inspired green.

 And I am here for it.